LCAS/MATLAB_yolov8_human_labeling/README.md

 # YOLOv8 Human Labeling in MATLAB using Ground Truth Labeler

-This guide explains how to integrate a pretrained YOLOv8 model with MATLAB's Ground Truth Labeler app to automatically generate human bounding box annotations and manually assign persistent IDs using attributes.
+This guide explains how to integrate a pretrained YOLOv8 model with MATLAB's Ground Truth Labeler App to automatically generate human bounding box annotations and manually assign IDs using attributes.

 ---